Squidly1408/Squidly1408/README.md

 \
 \
 \
-If you have any feedback or just want to reach out, please reach out to us at Squidly1408@Gmail.com
+If you have any feedback or just want to reach out, please reach out to me at Squidly1408@Gmail.com